wizenheimer/tinkerbird/README.md

 async deleteIndex(): Promise<void>
 ```

--   Deletes the vector index from the IndexedDB database.
+-   Deletes the persisted index and metadata from the IndexedDB and populates it
+    with an empty index and metadata

 #### Method: query